 All this is to say - Chappelle is a good lad, for real.
 He's not just a comedic genius.
 He's a man who fought against all odds, a scrapper (like my mom and her friend) looking to break the chain of privileged control of wealth and do his mfg thing.
 He knows his people and his history - and not just the black part of it all.
 And he is funny as fuck.

-Here's the thing about it: I personally believe that America is *UN - FUCKING - AMERICAN*right now, and Chappelle fired a giant warning flare into the sky, an S.O.S.
+Here's the thing about it: I believe that America is *UN - FUCKING - AMERICAN*right now, and Chappelle fired a giant warning flare into the sky, an S.O.S.
 We need to talk, laugh, discuss things.
 We should not look for "gotcha" moments and reasons for hating one another.

 We don't all need to be homogenous robots praying at the altar of some sort of C culture of silliness.
 Why work if you can whine?
 Nah.
 People want to work.
 We need to be human.
 Humans are tribal and we will have bias.
 And then there's this -- stereotypes contain both truth and danger.
 Not forever-truth but truth that comes from history, from epigenetic behavior that crosses culture and art and charisma and bloodlines stretching back to Africa.
 That's why I want to say this: Chappelle is our Nostradamus.
 If we look back years from now and identify a cultural inflection point, we will need a person in charge of that moment.
 That's kind of the way we catalog history.